xgeek-net/salesforce-devtools/README.md

 This feature works on any profile edit page, field permission edit page, as below:

 ![Salesforce-DevTools-All-Check](https://user-images.githubusercontent.com/5466487/60066348-caa52600-9741-11e9-9674-4ddbe97ce985.gif)

+It will save you many many time on Salesforce deploy.

 ### 9. Mass Edit custom fields